 Our platform is inherently complex and may contain material defects or errors.
-Any defects in functionality or that cause interruptions in the availability of our platform could result in:
+Any defects in functionality, security, or other conditions that cause interruptions in the availability of our platform could result in:

-- Loss or delayed market acceptance and sales; - Breach of warranty claims; - Sales credits or refunds for prepaid amounts related to unused subscription services; - Loss of customers; - Diversion of development and support resources; and/or - Injury to our reputation.
+- · Loss or delayed market acceptance and sales; - Breach of warranty claims; - · Sales credits or refunds for prepaid amounts related to unused subscription services; - Loss of customers: - · Diversion of development and support resources; and/or

+· Injury to our reputation.